rw3iss/BetterPhpMigrations/README.md

 		{index}_any_name_you_want.sql

-	-the index should be numeric and in order so the system can maintain it's dependencies.
+	-the index should be numeric and in order so the system can maintain its dependencies.

 You can configure your specific database settings in /migrations/lib/migrations.php, at the top of the file.